-- B. Private Balcony: A balcony exclusively for the use of and accessible from only an individual single dwelling unit.
-If such balcony has ingress/egress other than to the dwelling unit it serves, it is a public balcony. - C. Private Open Balcony: A balcony meeting all criteria of both open balcony and private balcony as defined herein above. - D. Public Balcony: A balcony primarily for the use of ingress and egress, and accessible from two or more dwelling units and one or more vertical exitways.
-Public balconies shall meet minimum corridor width requirements of the building code and shall be limited in their use to that providing exit access. - E. Surrounded Balcony: A balcony enclosed on more than 50% of the entire perimeter by either the face of the building; or wing wall construction.
-The open side(s) shall be protected with open guardrails meeting minimum building code specifications for height and rail spacing.
-(Ord.
-No. 8788-28§1, 10-5-87)
+- A. Private Balcony: A balcony exclusively for the use of and accessible from only an individual dwelling unit. - B. Public Balcony: A balcony primarily for the use of ingress and egress, and accessible from two or more dwelling units and one or more vertical exitways.
+Public balconies shall meet minimum corridor width requirements of the building code and shall be limited in their use to that providing exit access.

-Basement: That portion of a structure building which is partly below and partly above grade, and having at least one-half its height below above grade.
+Basement: That portion of a structure which is at least one-half below grade.